 Off Campus - Misbehavior off campus and outside of school hours is first and foremost a parental responsibility.
 While behavior may be a concern to the school, as a rule this is only for very serious issues.
 In these cases, the school will contact the home and discuss the concerns with the parents.
 The school will work with the family to bring about any needed change in behavior.
-If the student fails to implement these changes then he or she will be subject to disciplinary action.
+If the student and family decline to work with the school our code of Conduct further disciplinary action will be taken on the part of the school.

-Discipline Process - Methods of discipline shall include positive elements that encourage good behavior and reduce the occurrence of bad behavior.
-These include such things as rewards, encouragement, praise, close supervision, use of eye contact, reminders of expected behavior, etc. Where misbehavior does occur, various consequences will be employed to discourage a reoccurrence of the misbehavior.
+Discipline Process - Methods of discipline shall include positive elements that encourage appropriate behavior and reduce the occurrence of misbehavior.
+These include such things as rewards, encouragement, praise, close supervision, use of eye contact, reminders of expected behavior, etc. Where misbehavior does occur, various consequences will be employed to discourage a re-occurrence of the misbehavior.
 All discipline shall be administered fairly and consistently in an attitude of love, not vengeance and with every attempt to maintain the dignity of all parties involved.
 Whenever possible, consequences shall logically follow the misbehavior and be appropriate in severity.
 School personnel encountering an offense are responsible for determining whether a specific event constitutes a Minor Offense or a Major Offense according to Horizon's definition of each.
 They are expected to discuss it with the student, and employ appropriate disciplinary measures based on the following guidelines: